 The first catsuit I got my hands on was a black lace number from Sarah Regensburger.
 I decided to test it out at New York Fashion Week this month.
 What better time to try a statement piece than when everyone else in New York is trying to grab the attention of street-style photographers with equally over-the-top looks?
 After seeing Kourtney Kardashian in a similar black lace bodysuit, I knew It was now or never.
 But while the eldest Kardashian sister wore hers with just a trench coat — baring her undies through the thin veil of the bodysuit’s lace — I didn’t have the courage to do the same, especially considering my roommate’s concerned face when I walked out of my room to show her the look.
 “Do you have to wear it?” she asked.

 Instead, I figured I could wear the catsuit as a base layer under a Selkie puff-sleeve dress that I have continuously described as “my gothic cupcake look.”
-I accessorised the outfit with a pair of Miu Miu glitter platforms and a Saint Laurent bag.
-I figured the muted, all-black colour scheme would distract from the catsuit’s nakedness and the extravagance of the dress.
+I accessorized the outfit with a pair of Miu Miu glitter platforms and a Saint Laurent bag.
+I figured the muted, all-black color scheme would distract from the catsuit’s nakedness and the extravagance of the dress.

 Waiting in line for the Tia Adeola show, I received more compliments than I have for all my looks in the last two years combined and (gasp with me, please!) was actually stopped by a street style photographer.
 I was amazed at how confident and comfortable I felt with this catsuit, sporting its delicate texture as body adornment.
 But the next phase of my experiment would be a bit more complicated.